Ditch the fluff and build real trust

 When you book, there’s a short form that will ask if you have any access needs, but if you’ve got any accessibility questions before then, just ping me an email at hello@sumifitzgerald.com and we’ll figure it out together.

-• I will send out a replay, but it’s an interactive workshop and the interaction is where the real magic happens.
+I will send out a replay, but it’s an interactive workshop and the interaction is where the real magic happens.
 My advice?
-If you know you can’t make it, drop me an email at hello@sumifitzgerald.com, and I’ll let you know about future dates.
+If you know you can’t make it this time, then book on a future date or drop me an email at hello@sumifitzgerald.com if you can’t find one that works